Skip to main content

 Today I want to write about a concept that I feel hasn’t been talked about or really conceptualized enough in sports, which is deception.

 It’s something I’ve come to realize is so important, and honestly something I wish more young players spent time learning early on.
-Deception naturally develops skills like rhythm, pacing, change of pace, and overall game awareness - things that don’t always show up on a drill sheet, but make a massive difference on court.
+Deception naturally develops skills like rhythm, pacing, change of pace, and overall game awareness, things that don’t always show up on a drill sheet, but make a massive difference on court.

 I’ll go more in detail throughout this article, but for now, I hope you enjoy the read :)